-Please be aware that all PSU faculty members and instructors are required to report information of an incident that may constitute prohibited discrimination, including sexual harassment and sexual violence.
-This means that if you tell me about a situation of sexual harassment or sexual violence that may have violated university policy or student code of conduct, I have to share the information with my supervisor, the University's Title IX Coordinator or the Office of the Dean of Student Life.
-However, the Title IX Coordinators will keep the information confidential and refer you to a confidential advocate.
-For more information about Title IX please complete the required student module Creating a Safe Campus in your CANVAS.
+Please be aware that all PSU faculty members and instructors are required to report information of an incident that may constitute prohibited discrimination, including sexual harassment and sexual and relationship violence.
+This means that if you tell me about a situation of sexual harassment or discrimination, I have to share the information with the University's Title IX Coordinator or the Office of the Dean of Student Life.
+However, the information will be kept private and only those with a need to know will be provided with what you disclose.